COVID-19 Genomics UK (COG-UK) Consortium

 • In the longer term, build UK-wide capacity for managing major epidemics within the NHS, Public Health Agencies and academic institutions.

-How COG-UK finds and tracks new variants
+How COG-UK found and tracked new variants

-How the Sanger Institute contributes to COG-UK
+How the Sanger Institute contributed to COG-UK

 To see the full list of contributors, please click this link: Wellcome Sanger Institute COVID-19 Surveillance Team.